BoyuanZhao/BoyuanZhao.github.io/_pages/about.md

 # Other stuff
-<p>I am a good distance runner and an Irish/ Scottish flute player.
-I can also speak Spanish (B2 level) and Portuguese at conversational level.</p>
+<p>I am a good distance runner and an Irish/Scottish flute player.
+I can also speak Spanish (B2 level) and Portuguese at intermediate level.</p>

 # Recent Academic activities
   <li> Attended <em>British Mathematical Colloquium<em>, Jun 2024, gave a contributed talk at the dynamical system seminar <em> Countable CMS with exponential mixing</em>.